Sharrisii/TAZ_optional_usb_stick/README.md

 # TAZ_optional_usb_stick
-Repo containing the files that should be placed on the optional USB stick to accompany the TAZ livecd/usb (if used) Note that you'll need to format the USB stick in a file system that can be read by gentoo (i.e. fat32, ext3/ext4, ReiserFS, ...)
+Repo containing the files that should be placed on the optional USB stick to accompany the TAZ livecd/usb (if used).
+The optional USB stick is started by files placed on the TAZ repo (in the /files_included_in_TAZ_isos/ folder ) Note that you'll need to format the USB stick in a file system that can be read by gentoo (i.e. fat32, ext3/ext4, ReiserFS, ...)

 The functions of the USB stick are the following: